camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

     But you can use any increment of +/-2 mils if really necessary e.g:
     + 10 mil: default
     + 8 mil
-    + 6 mil.
+    + 6 mil

 * (8) Text fields size: 50 mils for all
     + (i) Value field
     + (ii) Reference field
     + (iii) Footprint field
     + (iv) Datasheet field
-    + (v) Pin names and numbers field.
+    + (v) Pin names and numbers field

     Always keep them at 50 mils if they clutter the schematic you can reduce the size in the schematic directly (not in the original library symbol)

-* Text fields clearance:
+* Text fields clearance
-    + If edge to edge:
+    + If edge to edge
         - 10 mils or,
-    + If center to edge of text field:
+    + If center to edge of text field
         - 15 mils

 Also make sure you align the Field text accordingly so that when it expands